 Speech Therapy for Stuttering

 As mentioned above, the first step in stuttering treatment is assessment.
 Stuttered speech may include several not-so-obvious characteristics, and hence requires the input of a qualified Speech-Language Therapist to diagnose.
 In order to assess a person’s stutter, the Speech-Language Therapist will assess the nature of their stuttering, as well as gathering information about the way the person copes or reacts to the stutter in various situations.
-With this information, the Therapist will decide whether or not it is appropriate to commence treatment.
+With this information, the Tauranga speech therapist will decide whether or not it is appropriate to commence treatment.

 For younger children, stuttering treatment typically involves training parents to provide on-the-spot feedback to their child about their fluency of speech.
 On the other hand, stuttering therapy for adults and older children aims to directly teach them new skills that lead to stutter-free oral communication.
 For example, a Speech-Language Therapist may teach people who stutter to monitor and/or slow the rate at which they speak.
 Stuttering treatment for adults and older children also typically involves assistance as they build more positive emotions and attitudes about talking.